SEO Spider

 INP assesses the latency of any click, tap, and or interactions with a page throughout its lifespan, and reports the longest duration, ignoring outliers.

-The goal of INP is to minimize the time it takes for the next frame to be painted after a user interactation.
+The goal of INP is to minimize the time it takes for the next frame to be painted after a user interaction.
 A low INP means the page is consistently able to respond quickly to user interactions.

 Cumulative Layout Shift

-The Cumulative Layout Shift (CLS) of a page measures the stability of a URL as it loads.
+The Cumulative Layout Shift (CLS) of a page measures the visual stability of a page as it loads.
 We’ve all had that frustrating experience of reading a news site and having the article text jump lower as the navigation is loaded, and CLS is a measure of that across a whole page.

 Below you can see an illustration of this as the page loads.
-Through each step content is being added, causing the previous elements to be shifted up and down.:
+Through each step content is being added, causing the previous elements to be shifted up and down:

 Core Web Vitals Assessment